Finaur/modesty.laravel/readme.md

-#CRUD Using laravel fraework with Reletionship database.
+#CRUD Using laravel framework with Relationship database.

 ####how to install
 1. install composer